M-Files/Developer-Portal/Samples-And-Libraries/Samples/index.md

 ## Vault Application Framework

 <p class="note">More information on the <a href="Vault-Application-Framework">Vault Application Framework (VAF) samples</a> is available in the dedicated page.</p>

+## Processes

+These  samples do not necessarily utilise one specific technology, but are samples of implementing specific processes using M-Files APIs and Frameworks.

+<p class="note">More information on the <a href="Processes">sample processes</a> is available in the dedicated page.</p>